samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/Ourea&#32;-&#32;Gear&#32;Corridor&#32;(Updated).PNG)

 ### Game Saving
 I created a save system that loads the player in where they last left off.
 This was done through a binary encoder for security.
-This is integrated into the level select in the Ui.
+This is integrated into the level select in the UI.
 I also added saving of settings and audio levels through player prefs.

 ### Optimisation
 As the game got closer to release, I spent a large amount of time optimising the game.
 This included the use of occlusion culling, lighting optimisations and static batching and GPU instancing.
-The Gradual loader was also introduced late in development, which helped tremendously with loading frame rate drops.
+The Gradual Loader was also introduced late in development, which helped tremendously with loading frame rate drops.

 ![alt text](Screenshots/Ourea&#32;-&#32;Broken&#32;Doorway&#32;(Updated&#32;2).PNG)